servo/book/src/architecture/fonts.md

  - To avoid data duplication fonts loaded only once and managed by separate thread.
 That reduces memory footprint of the program.
 Another reason is limitations that particular platform typesetting library stack imposes on servo(I.E threadsafety of function calls)
  - Special IPC mechanism that serve as middleman between Script and Compositor threads (processes) provided;

+One additional thing that is important to mention is that currently two approaches

 ## Fonts sequence diagram
 Lets also analyze how servo initializes cause it is important to understand when fonts is loaded in general pipeline.
 Sequence diagram bellom demonstrate how significant number of servo threads will be launched.

 ```mermaid
 sequenceDiagram
     box rgb(255, 173, 173) main thread